harshal-96/Sentiment_analysis_BERT/README.md

 Sentiment Analysis using finetuned BERT

 Sentiment Analysis using BERT
-This Jupyter Notebook (Sentiment_analysis_using_BERT.ipynb) performs sentiment analysis on text data using a pre-trained BERT model from the Hugging Face Transformers library.
+This Jupyter Notebook (Fine_Tuning_BERT_for_Customer_Sentiment.ipynb) performs sentiment analysis on text data using a pre-trained BERT model from the Hugging Face Transformers library.
 It analyzes the sentiment of the provided text and presents the results in a DataFrame.

 Usage